Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Shape

-Shaping refers to the process of forming the dough into its desired final form before the second rise.
+Shaping refers to the process of forming the dough into its final loaf structure.

-Shaping helps to create surface tension, which supports the dough during fermentation and contributes to the loaf’s final structure and appearance.
-Common shapes for sourdough include boules and batards.
+Shaping builds surface tension, which supports the dough during fermentation and contributes to the loaf's final structure and appearance.

 The shaping process can affect the crumb texture, crust, and overall presentation of the bread.
 Proper shaping also helps with achieving an even rise and good oven spring, ensuring a well-formed and aesthetically pleasing loaf.